Aliases for ADH7 Gene

 GeneCards Summary for ADH7 Gene

 ADH7 (Alcohol Dehydrogenase 7 (Class IV), Mu Or Sigma Polypeptide) is a Protein Coding gene.
-Diseases associated with ADH7 include atrophic gastritis and hemorrhoid.
-Among its related pathways are Signaling by GPCR and Metabolism.
+Diseases associated with ADH7 include Alcohol Dependence and Drug Dependence.
+Among its related pathways are cytochrome P450 and Cyclophosphamide Pathway, Pharmacodynamics.
 GO annotations related to this gene include oxidoreductase activity and retinol binding.
-An important paralog of this gene is ADH6.
+An important paralog of this gene is ADH1B.

 UniProtKB/Swiss-Prot for ADH7 Gene